|

 Facilitator: Rich Sincovec

 Learn the basic skills necessary to function and flourish in an increasingly digital and online world.
 Discuss tools to effectively address the most popular phone and computer-based scams including identity theft, the nation’s number one consumer complaint.
-We will provide a practicum on safe browsing, secure banking, online shopping and payment systems, monitoring and protecting your credit, and cybersecurity.
+Practice and apply safe browsing, secure banking, online shopping and payment systems, monitoring and protecting your credit, and cybersecurity.
 Created for everyone from the technophobic novice to the enthusiastic early adopter, the course focuses on the utility and benefit derived from using technology as a tool to stay connected, make life easier, and increase the quality of our lives.

 Days: M